 This led to the creation of demand-side platforms (DSPs).
 In contrast to the marketplace for everyone, these platforms were created specifically for advertisers and were focused on advertising programmatic buying.
 As the market was growing, the prevalence of programmatic advertising did too.
 In the following years, private marketplaces were established.
 It made a shift from remnant supply to premium ad inventory.
 Programmatic marketing wasn’t a narrow niche anymore and brands just couldn't ignore it.

 Within just 3 years, the US programmatic spending of digital display ads leaped from 73% of all display ad spending in 2016 to 87% in 2021.
 To put it into more practical numbers, in 2016 programmatic ad spending equaled $25.4 billion.
 By the end of 2021, this number will reach almost $81 billion, (more than 2 times increase).
 Nowadays, this complicated system of algorithms defines spend of countless brands and is constantly improving.
 So where does programmatic advertising go now and what can we expect from programmatic marketing?

 Current state and the future of programmatic

 The second place is held by China where $16 billion is expected to be spent on programmatic digital marketing by 2021.
-In the meantime, European marketers have also shifted their attention to programmatic -- more than 80% of the UK digital ads are traded programmatically.
+In the meantime, the EU has also shifted attention to programmatic marketing -- more than 80% of the UK digital ads are traded programmatically.
 By 2021, the same number will be reached by France, Germany, and Denmark.

-Traditional manual ad trading is not likely to revive, so it is now a perfect time to learn and integrate programmatic digital marketing into your business model.
-To make this process easier and more convenient, let's break it down to a few simple steps.
+Traditional manual ad trading is not likely to revive, so it is now a perfect time to learn and integrate programmatic marketing or digital marketing into your business model.
+To make this process easier and more convenient, let's break it down into a few simple steps.

 Where to start with programmatic marketing?